 The pectoralis major naturally receives a limited blood supply and when you stop moving your arm and shoulder, because it hurts your pectoralis major muscle, the blood flow is reduced even further, limiting your body's natural ability to heal itself.

 The T•Shellz Wrap® is the tool you need to treat your sore pectoralis major muscle because it speeds healing and relaxes the surrounding muscles.
-With this device, tendon and muscles are safely and gently stimulated - your body responds with a rapid increase in blood flow to the area, increasing the supply of oxygen and nutrients to injured tissue cells to promote healing.
+With this device, tendon and muscles are safely and gently stimulated - your body responds with a rapid increase in blood flow to the area, increasing the supply of oxygen and nutrients to injured tissue to promote healing.
 Our Back T•Shellz Wrap® provides effective, non-invasive, non-addictive pain relief and healing with no side effects.

-In addition, the improved blood flow whisks away dead cells and toxins that have built up from your pectoralis major strain.
-When you stop moving your arm and shoulder due to pain, your muscles and other tissue can become weaker and dead cells and toxins in the area can cause further tissue deterioration - this can lead to atrophy.
+In addition, the improved blood flow whisks away dead tissue and toxins that have built up from your pectoralis major strain.
+When you stop moving your arm and shoulder due to pain, your muscles and other tissue can become weaker and dead tissue and toxins in the area can cause further tissue deterioration - this can lead to atrophy.
 By clearing the area of toxins and increasing the amount of oxygen and nutrients to your muscle and other tissue, the risk of atrophy (muscle weakness and/or deterioration) is greatly reduced.
 Keeping your pectoralis major tissue as healthy as possible throughout the healing process will allow you to improve pec muscle strength again once your pain has gone and your strain has healed.

 With these simple and safe home treatment therapies - cold therapy and the T•Shellz Wrap®, you will notice significantly reduced pain and an incredible improvement in your pectoralis range of motion.